shantelAT/Zhe-Gym-Wear-Ecommerce-Website/README.md

 # Zhe-Gym-Wear-Ecommerce-Website

-Well sell comfortable, affordable,  and unique design gym wear for women.
+We sell comfortable, affordable, and unique design gym wear for women.
 The website consists of 4 pages.
 They are
 1. Home page (about us, FAQ and Policy),
 2. Store- This playing all the products and will allow customer to filter by and search.
 3. Product page – when customer click on a product this page populate the product’s detail.